 - Olympic lifts

-- sloppy sets where things shake
+- sloppy sets on other lifts where things shake or are put down fast

 If a collar holds here, it’s probably doing its job in real training.